AisaJ/githubSearch/README.md

 # Github-search
 #### This is a github-account search web application.
-Allows users to find github users and their repositories , April 2, 2019.
+Allows users to find github users' and their repositories , April 2, 2019.
 #### By **Aisa Jemila**
 ## Description
 Github repository: https://aisaj.github.io/githubSearch/